Lindsay Allason-Jones: Career

 In 1978, she began working at the Museum of Antiquities of Newcastle University and the Society of Antiquaries of Newcastle upon Tyne.
 She became Newcastle University Director of Museums in 1998, becoming Director the Centre for Interdisciplinary Artefact Studies when the museum was closed in 2009.

 Alongside her work in the museum, she was also Reader in Roman Material Culture in the Archaeology Department of Newcastle University.

 Between 2003 and 2006, Allason-Jones served as the President of the Royal Archaeological Institute, and again from 2021.
 She served as the President of the Society of Antiquaries of Newcastle upon Tyne, and still acts as the Keeper of Collections.

 Allason-Jones was admitted as a Fellow of the Society of Antiquaries of London in January 1988, and is a Fellow of the Society of Antiquaries of Scotland and the Royal Society of Arts.
 She was awarded an OBE for services to archaeology in 2014 in the New Year Honours List.

 Allason-Jones retired in 2011, and in 2014 an edited volume of papers was published in her honour, containing papers covering the key themes of her career.

 Allason-Jones has an extensive publication record on the material culture of Roman Britain and has been involved in the research of archaeological discoveries such as the Rudge Cup, the Corbridge Hoard, and Coventina's Well.

 She has appeared in several TV programmes on historical themes, including Time Team (1996-2000), Timewatch (2007), History Cold Case (2011) and Walking Through History (2014), as well as being the historical advisor on the 2011 film The Eagle.
-In July 2012, she featured as one of the guests on an episode of In Our Time on the function of Hadrian's Wall.
+In July 2012, she featured as one of the guests on an episode of In Our Time on Radio 4 on the function of Hadrian's Wall.